Updated April 2026 18 min read

 Step 2: Connect the microinverter

 The panels connect to a microinverter via weatherproof MC4 connectors (they click together).
-The microinverter converts the panels' DC output to grid-compatible 230V AC and includes built-in safety features including automatic shutdown during power cuts.
+The microinverter converts DC to grid-compatible 230V AC and includes automatic shutdown during power cuts.

 Choosing the right wattage